nctu6/ollama/docs/import.md

 ## Importing a GGUF based model or adapter

-If you have a GGUF based model or adapter it is possible to import it into Ollama.
+If you have a GGUF based model or adapter it is possible to import it into Unieai.
 You can obtain a GGUF model or adapter by:

   * converting a Safetensors model with the `convert_hf_to_gguf.py` from Llama.cpp;
   * converting a Safetensors adapter with the `convert_lora_to_gguf.py` from Llama.cpp; or
   * downloading a model or adapter from a place such as HuggingFace